Particular/docs.particular.net/nservicebus/upgrades/acs-host-6to7.md

 ## IWantToRunWhenEndpointStartsAndStops

-An interface called `IWantToRunWhenEndpointStartsAndStops` has been added.
+An interface `IWantToRunWhenEndpointStartsAndStops` has been added.
 This interface replaces the [`IWantToRunWhenBusStartsAndStops`](/nservicebus/lifecycle/endpointstartandstop.md) in the NServiceBus core.

 ### Interface in Version 5 of NServiceBus